Skip to content

 2. Create a .env file in the same directory.

-3. If you want to use docker, set the environment variables in .env as:
+3. If you want to use Docker, set the environment variables in .env as follows:

-4. Else, set the environment variables in .env as:
+4. Otherwise, set the environment variables in .env as follows:

 5. Run the frontend container only: